-The best way of getting a sense as to what I’m passionate about is to read a post I wrote on our book design blog: Storytelling in the mid-century .
+The best way of getting a sense as to what I’m passionate about is to read a post I wrote a decade ago: Storytelling in the mid-century .
 And the term Endless Hybrids?
 That’s from Manovich’s The Language of New Media.